anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Finally you can read absolutely anything into `std::string`.
-This doesn't perform any checks and just gives you raw content of the field.
+This doesn't perform any checks and just gives you a raw content of the field.
 There is also an option to avoid copying data with help of a `std::string_view`,
 but make sure the result is staying alive long enough.
 ```cpp